The Chocolate Soldier (film): Reception

-In his November 1, 1941, review in The New York Times, Bosley Crowther told readers “Once you are properly acquainted with the contradictory fact that Metro's "The Chocolate Soldier" ...is not Oscar Straus's "Chocolate Soldier”... but is Ferenc Molnar's "The Guardsman" in a versatile disguise, then we can safely commend it as a tidy and tuneful musical film...."The Guardsman," by previous demonstration, is a story that's hard to beat; the score from the Straus operetta, on which the present title is based, is packed with melodious songs...
-Miss Stevens and Mr. Eddy are not only able to sing at proper intervals the score of "The Chocolate Soldier," in which they are presumably playing—such old favorites as "My Hero” ... and the title song—but they are also able to wrestle amusingly off stage with the complications of "The Guardsman."
-And they can likewise slip in a couple of extra numbers on reasonable excuse—most charming of which, incidentally, are "My Heart at Thy Sweet Voice" from "Samson and Delilah," sung by Miss Stevens, and "The Song of the Flea," by Mr. Eddy, plus a new number, "When My Lady Sleeps.”...
-As to the performances, Crowther praised Stevens as “...a charming and talented singer with a surprising ability to act ...nicely suited for the role of the wife to a man who is so jealous that he assumes the disguise of another in order to test her.”
-On the other hand, Crowther observed of her co-star: “Mr. Eddy is an utter revelation in the character and costume of a mad Cossack, which is what he temporarily pretends to be.
-As a matter of fact, he manages to alter his style so much that we have a generous suggestion: why not stick to the Russian...?”
+In his November 1, 1941, review in The New York Times, Bosley Crowther told readers, "Once you are properly acquainted with the contradictory fact that Metro's 'The Chocolate Soldier' [...] is not Oscar Straus's 'Chocolate Soldier' [...] but is Ferenc Molnar's 'The Guardsman' in a versatile disguise, then we can safely commend it as a tidy and tuneful musical film. [...]
+'The Guardsman,' by previous demonstration, is a story that's hard to beat; the score from the Straus operetta, on which the present title is based, is packed with melodious songs [...]
+Miss Stevens and Mr. Eddy are not only able to sing at proper intervals the score of 'The Chocolate Soldier,' in which they are presumably playing—such old favorites as 'My Hero' [...] and the title song—but they are also able to wrestle amusingly off stage with the complications of 'The Guardsman.'
+And they can likewise slip in a couple of extra numbers on reasonable excuse—most charming of which, incidentally, are 'My Heart at Thy Sweet Voice' from 'Samson and Delilah,' sung by Miss Stevens, and 'The Song of the Flea,' by Mr. Eddy, plus a new number, 'While My Lady Sleeps.'
+Regarding the performances, Crowther praised Stevens as "a charming and talented singer with a surprising ability to act [...] nicely suited for the role of the wife to a man who is so jealous that he assumes the disguise of another in order to test her."
+On the other hand, Crowther observed of her co-star that "Mr. Eddy is an utter revelation in the character and costume of a mad Cossack, which is what he temporarily pretends to be.
+As a matter of fact, he manages to alter his style so much that we have a generous suggestion: why not stick to the Russian...?"

-On TCM.com, Leonard Maltin gives the film 2 out of 4 stars, commenting: “ Much too talky and not enough music.”
+On TCM.com, Leonard Maltin gives the film 2 out of 4 stars, commenting: "Much too talky and not enough music."

-Awards

-The film was nominated for three Academy Awards: